 Functions with internal linkage

-Because linkage is a property of an identifier (not of a variable), function identifiers have the same linkage property that variable identifiers do.
-Functions default to external linkage (which we’ll cover in the next lesson), but can be set to internal linkage via the static keyword:
+As noted above, function identifiers also have linkage.
+Functions default to external linkage (which we’ll cover in the next lesson), but can be set to internal linkage via the static

 add.cpp: